KnowageLabs/Knowage-Server/doc/admin/README.md

           maxWait="-1"/>
 ```

 providing JDBC URL, username, password and driver class.
 Refer to the database documentation about the right JDBC driver to be used, and put it in KNOWAGE\_SERVER\_HOME/lib folder.
-Please notice that released package already contains JDBC drivers for MySQL 5.6, Postgres 9 and Oracle 11, but, in case you need a different JDBC driver, you have to replace them with the correct ones.
 Then edit the following files in order to set the proper dialect for the database:

 -   KNOWAGE\_SERVER\_HOME/webapps/Knowage/WEB-INF/classes/hibernate.cfg.xml (set hibernate.dialect property according to your database)
 -   KNOWAGE\_SERVER\_HOME/webapps/Knowage/WEB-INF/classes/jbpm.hibernate.cfg.xml (set hibernate.dialect property according to your database)